Pros and Cons

 The Competition: Mom’s Meals vs. MagicKitchen.com

 Mom’s Meals and MagicKitchen.com are two services that provide single-serving meals.
 Mom’s meals are refrigerated, while MagicKitchen.com's are flash-frozen.
-We found the food from Mom’s to be more appealing, with more precise cooking times and better flavoring than the MagicKitchen.com options.
+We found the food from MagicKitchen.com to have better nutritional options for those with specific medical needs, though Mom's Meals had more precise cooking times and better flavoring than the MagicKitchen.com options.

 Mom’s Meals is certainly not a gourmet meal kit for big foodies, but it’s a good option for microwaveable, comforting dinners that are ready in minutes and kid-friendly.
 While we didn’t love the vegetable and fruit sides, we found the proteins and main dishes to be well-prepared and flavorful for microwaveable cooking.